jcarlos-prieto/niliBOX/resources/API.md

 <td>b_import(name,file)</td>
 <td>
 Imports a Javascript module of type .mjs.<br>
-<code>name</code>: String - This value will be used to reference the primitives available in the imported module.<br>
+Parameter <code>name</code>: String - This value will be used to reference the primitives available in the imported module.<br>
-<code>file</code>: String - File name of the module to be imported.
+Parameter <code>file</code>: String - File name of the module to be imported.
 This file must be added to the resource collection file.<br>
 Return value: None<br>
 Example: <code>b_import("RTLSDR", "rtlsdr.mjs");</code><br>
 </td>